 Error: “INVALID_LOGIN: Invalid username, password, security token; or user locked out.”

 After you have confirmed that your credentials are correct, and you are not locked out of Salesforce, check to see if your company uses SSO (single-sign-on) for Salesforce.
-You can check this by seeing if Salesforce requires a password when you log in a browser.
+You can check this by seeing if Salesforce requires a password directly when you log in a browser.
 This authentication is not supported by the connector, and will not work.
-Custom domains are also not supported by the tool.
-Check to see if you are using a custom domain to log onto salesforce.
-You will know you are using a custom domain if this screen appears when logging in to Salesforce:
+You must use credentials that log you in directly into Salesforce for the tool to work.

 *See the “Common Issues” section of this Community article by @JordanB for more common issues and troubleshooting steps.